Your cart is empty

 Practical Tip: If you are a first-time buyer, expect to work with T/T (deposit + balance against documents) or an L/C. As your relationship with an exporter develops, payment terms typically become more flexible.
 At Ethio Coffee, we work with both T/T and L/C and are happy to discuss what works best for your situation.

-Two exporters might quote $7.00/kg and $7.80/kg for the same coffee.
-But if the first quote was generated when the C-market was at 380 c/lb and the second when it was at 420 c/lb, the higher quote may actually represent a lower differential and therefore a better deal.
-Always ask what C-market level the offer is based on.
+Two exporters might quote $4.50/lb and $5.20/lb for the same coffee.
+But if the first quote was generated two weeks earlier when ECX prices were lower, the higher quote may actually represent a more competitive margin.
+Always ask when the offer was priced and confirm its validity window.

 A lower FOB price from an exporter who ships slowly, packages poorly, or provides incomplete documentation can end up more expensive than a slightly higher FOB price from a professional exporter.
 Factor in demurrage charges, re-inspection costs, and potential quality claims when comparing suppliers.

 Never buy Ethiopian coffee at any price without cupping the actual lot you are purchasing.
-A green sample and a roasted sample of the PSS (Pre-Shipment Sample) should be evaluated before you confirm the order.
+A green coffee sample (PSS, Pre-Shipment Sample) should be evaluated before you confirm the order.
 This is standard practice and any reputable exporter will provide this without hesitation.

 In Ethiopian coffee, unusually low quotes often indicate quality compromises, past-crop inventory, or an exporter who has not secured the coffee yet and is speculating.
 The best value comes from paying a fair price for a reliable exporter who delivers consistent quality, ships on time, and provides accurate documentation.